owebeeone/datatrees/README.md

 The `chain_post_init` parameter allows proper initialization of inherited classes.
 When enabled, the `__post_init__` methods are called in reverse MRO (Method Resolution Order) order (i.e least derived class first).

-In complex multiple-inheritance or “diamond” inheritance scenarios, each class in the MRO is initialized only once, so repeated classes in the inheritance graph do not result in multiple calls to the same `__post_init__`.
+In complex multiple-inheritance or "diamond" inheritance scenarios, each class in the MRO is initialized only once, so repeated classes in the inheritance graph do not result in multiple calls to the same `__post_init__`.

 ```python
 @datatree(chain_post_init=True)